The SEI 2025 Schedule

 Note: All times are Eastern Daylight Time (EDT).
 Participants must have access to a computer or tablet capable of running Zoom.

-We will be adding optional social events to the schedule for SEI 2024 later this spring.
+We will be adding an optional social event to the schedule for SEI 2025 later this spring.

 View a specific day’s schedule: